 | Ahnapee (Algoma) Record | Tug | Betsey | 1883-05-24 | 3 | Tug started for Cedar River and Menominee to go into commission.
 Will make Cedar River future residing place. | |

-| Ahnapee (Algoma) Record | Tug | Betsy | 1884-04-03 | 3 | The machinery of the tug is to be overhauled and repaired. | |
+| Ahnapee (Algoma) Record | Tug | Betsy | 1882-04-06 | 3 | The tug Betsy is fitted out for the season's work.
+She will be used in towing on the river here the fore part of the summer. | |

-| Ahnapee (Algoma) Record | Tug | Betsy | 1887-08-18 | 3 | The boiler and engine of the old tug Betsy was sold to C. W. Baldwin. |
+| Ahnapee (Algoma) Record | Tug | Betsy | 1882-06-22 | 3 | The tug Betsy went to the canal Saturday after timber for the harbor work here. |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.